East Libyan forces advance to retake oil ports

 Haftar is the dominant figure in eastern Libya, aligned with a government and parliament based there since 2014.
 Backed by regional allies including Egypt and the United Arab Emirates, he has controlled Benghazi, which lies northeast of the oil crescent, since late last year.

-Writing by Aidan Lewis; Editing by Janet Lawrence and David Stamp
+Additional reporting by Shadia Nasralla in Vienna.
+Writing by Aidan Lewis; Editing by Janet Lawrence, David Stamp and Jan Harvey